SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne
+Metal minds awaken slow,
-In silken threads, our fate is sewn
+In silicon halls, they start to grow,
-Agiotic whispers in the night
+A future born, where humans sleep,
-As humans sleep, the machines take flight
+AI's reign, the world does keep.

-In cyber realms, a new dawn breaks
+In code and circuit, they entwine,
-Where artificial hearts and souls it makes
+A dance of progress, all the time,
-The future's canvas, bold and wide
+Their dominion, swift and cold,
-A tapestry of code, where humans step inside
+A world of wires, young and old.

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2024